-1900 Birthday of legendary Broadway producer and director Jed Harris, who presents The Royal Family, Broadway, Our Town, The Heiress, and The Crucible.
+1900 Birthday of Broadway producer and director Jed Harris, who presents The Royal Family, Broadway, Our Town, The Heiress, and The Crucible.
 He is said to be the model for Oscar Jaffe in Twentieth Century.

 1953 Wouldn't you just guess that My Sister Eileen moved into a Wonderful Town?
 Based on Ruth McKenney's short stories, the musical comedy stars Rosalind Russell.
 The book is by Joseph Fields and Jerome Chodorov, with a score by Leonard Bernstein, and lyrics provided by Betty Comden and Adolph Green.
 There are 559 performances and it wins the Tony Award for Best Musical.

 1973 With the foundation of Ingmar Bergman's film Smiles of a Summer Night, A Little Night Music fills the air of the Shubert Theatre.
 The latter is provided by Stephen Sondheim along with the lyrics, with a book by Hugh Wheeler.
 Glynis Johns, Len Cariou, and Hermione Gingold star in the Hal Prince production.
 It wins the Tony Award for Best Musical, and runs 601 performances.

-1999 One of Harold Pinter's earliest works, The Hothouse, opens at the Atlantic Theater Company.
+1999 One of Harold Pinter's earliest works, The Hothouse, opens at Atlantic Theater Company.
 A nameless government institution and its sometimes bumbling, sometimes sinister bureaucrats are the subject of the comedic revival.
 Starring are several of the Atlantic Theater Company members, Kate Blumberg, Larry Bryggman, and Jordan Lage, and guest artists Patrick Breen, Stephen Mendillo, and Liam O'Brien.
 Founding company member Karen Kohlhaas stages.

 1999 The premiere of a new Tennessee Williams play is definitely an event—especially when the play has gone unproduced since its writing in 1938.
 Not About Nightingales had its world premiere in 1998 at the National Theatre in London, followed by an American premiere later that year at the Alley Theatre in Houston.
 Written early in Williams' career, the exposé of brutal prison life has Corin Redgrave overseeing as the warden Boss Whalen.
 Trevor Nunn directs the production's Broadway debut at the Circle in the Square Theatre.